 - a.
 The Code of Commerce and other mercantile legislation. - b.
-The Spanish General Accounting Plan approved by Royal Decree 1514/2007 and its sector-specific modifications and, in particular, Circular 9/2008, of 10 December, issued by the National Securities Commission (Comisión Nacional del Mercado de Valores or "CNMV") (amended by Circular 6/2011, of 12 December, of the CNMV) (section 2.2 of this Note). - c.
+The Spanish General Accounting Plan approved by Royal Decree 1514/2007 (amended by Royal Decree 602/2016, of 2 December), and its sector-specific modifications and, in particular, Circular 9/2008, of 10 December, issued by the National Securities Market Commission (amended by Circular 5/2016, of 27 July, of the CNMV) (section 2.2 of this Note). - c.
 The mandatory standards approved by the Spanish Accounting and Auditing Institute based on the Spanish General Accounting Plan and supplementary standards thereto and those approved by the CNMV applicable to the Company. - d.
 All other applicable Spanish accounting standards.